EmoSpace: Immersive Affective Image Generation Guided by Fine-Grained Emotion Prototypes: Related Work

 Early approaches are grounded in two psychological paradigms: \textit{categorical models}, such as Ekman's six basic emotions~\cite{ekman1999basic} or Mikels' eight classes~\cite{mikels2005emotional}, and \textit{dimensional models}, such as the Valence-Arousal (V-A)~\cite{russell1980circumplex} and Pleasure-Arousal-Dominance (P-A-D) models~\cite{mehrabian1996pleasure}.
 Categorical models offer better interpretability (e.g., FI~\cite{you2015robust}), and dimensional models support finer affect intensity modeling (e.g., MAVEN~\cite{ahire2025maven}).
 Recent methods leverage vision-language pretraining and foundation models to enhance generalization.
 For example, EmoVIT~\cite{xie2024emovit} and Emotion-LLaMA~\cite{cheng2024emotion} adopt instruction-tuned vision-language transformers for emotion recognition, while GPT-4V with Emotion~\cite{lian2024gpt} and MEMO-Bench~\cite{zhou2024memo} evaluate multi-modal affective alignment in zero-shot settings.

 A growing body of work explores the application of these emotional models in visual content generation.
 Most diffusion-based methods adopt categorical approaches and utilize emotion predictor~\cite{lin2024make}, semantic mapper~\cite{yang2024emogen}, and adapter modules~\cite{lin2024sal} to better introduce priors from emotional datasets.
 EmotiCrafter~\cite{dang2025emoticrafter} uses the V-A model to align different emotional categories.
 In visual emotion recognition, some work introduces topic guidance~\cite{chen2024tgca} or proposes counterfactual reasoning~\cite{yin2025knowledge} to improve performance and generalizability across different data distributions.
-However, most of these methods lack adaptive, fine-grained emotion modeling that dynamically aligns contextual semantics with emotional features.
-Our work bridges this gap by unifying discrete and continuous representations through learnable prototypes, enabling finer granularity, higher adaptability, and improved interpretability.
+However, most affective generation methods cited above are designed around earlier U-Net-based architectures (e.g., SD 1.5 and SDXL), while prototype-guided affective conditioning remains underexplored for recent DiT frameworks such as FLUX~\cite{flux2024}.
+Our work develops a DiT-specific prototype-conditioning mechanism and evaluates it against matched FLUX baselines.
+Moreover, most of these methods lack adaptive, fine-grained emotion modeling that dynamically aligns contextual semantics with emotional features.
+Our work bridges this gap by unifying discrete and continuous representations through learnable prototypes, supporting finer granularity, input-dependent adaptation, and a more structured prototype geometry.